mkhaller/AnimeClub/README.md

 # AnimeClub
-Anime community site to share you love of anime.
+Anime community site to share your love of anime.